-We are committed to working with Historic England over the coming years to protect the ruins at Sandal Castle As with all historic buildings work to conserve the ruins is an ongoing task.
+Over the last year we have been working with Historic England to protect the monument for current and future generations.
+As with all historic buildings work to conserve the ruins is an ongoing task.

 Wakefield Council is committed to making the site safe for visitors and occasionally this means we need to close areas off whilst works take place.

 2018 - 2019

 • Repairs to the bridges and walkways took place.
 Structural issues had meant that the bridges needed to be strengthened to make them safe to use.

 • Removal of saplings and vegetation that were damaging the stonework